 It is also common for an artist to carve an individual block for each color pass on a print.
 It’s a process that requires a lot of carving and a lot of blocks to later store, but the advantage is that the artist doesn’t need to print the entire edition all at once.
 Since each block is separate it is also possible to experiment with color variations of the same image.

 In a reduction print the artist develops all colors from the same block.
-For each color pass the artist removes more material from the block.
-Each color in printed on top of the previous.
-The artist must print the entire edition as he or she works, because the printable area of the single block is reduced with each pass.
+The artist must print the entire edition as he or she works, because the printable area of the single block is reduced with each color pass.
 This is the way I most often work, so let me show you a simple example.

-“Magpie Waits” is a fairly straightforward reduction linocut completed in seven carving/printing steps.
+“Rosebud” is a fairly straightforward reduction linocut completed in eight carving/printing steps.